 Telemedicine has been allowed for medical cannabis temporarily since last March as a temporary measure to cope with the pandemic.

 “Technology that has significantly changed the medical industry will improve the everyday health and wellness of eligible New Jersey residents who rely on medical cannabis to alleviate pain and treat their medical conditions,” said O’Scanlon.
 “Doctors will be able to prescribe therapeutic marijuana electronically in certain circumstances, without requiring an in-office visit with the patients.
 The process will be easier and faster for patients.”

 O’Scanlon’s bill, S-619, passed both houses of the Legislature overwhelmingly but was conditionally vetoed by the Governor in April.
-Murphy had conditionally vetoed it because he wanted a clause giving doctors the ability to require patients to come in person periodically removed.
+Murphy had conditionally vetoed it.
+He wanted a clause giving doctors the ability to require patients to come in person periodically removed.

 Medical cannabis telemedicine passed the NJ Senate by 37 to 3, with only three conservative Republicans voting against it.
-Telemedicine passed the New Jersey Assembly 61 to 8 with nine people who did not vote for it and two abstentions.
+Telemedicine passed the New Jersey Assembly 61 to 8.
+Nine people did not vote for it and there were two abstentions.

-Since the bill was vetoed it, had to be passed by the NJ Senate again twice.
+The bill was vetoed.
+So it had to be passed by the NJ Senate again twice.
 Murphy is likely to sign the bill into law now that the amended version has passed both chambers.